Hasan4825/RankingT/README.md

 <img src="gfx/loss_fcn.png" width="500">

 # Visual Object Tracking by Using Ranking Loss and Spatial-Temporal Features (RankingAF and RankingSF)
-The official implementation of the Visual Object Tracking by Using Ranking Loss and Spatial-Temporal Features (RankingAF and RankingSF).The article will be here after the publication process.
+The official implementation of the Visual Object Tracking by Using Ranking Loss and Spatial-Temporal Features (RankingAF and RankingSF).
+The article will be here after the publication process.

 ### Raw results